thiyyakat/scaling-advisor/docs/motivation.md

 This proposal highlights the following:

 * Challenges and the shortcomings of current CA and its interplay with MCM.
-* The extensive simulation environment that was built during the POC phase, which provides capabilities to capture events from any Gardener cluster and replay the events on a local kubernetes cluster with virtual CA. This helped us capture and understand the current CA's behavior, identify its shortcomings and compare the CA's scale-up plan against the recommendation offered by our alternative system.
+* The extensive simulation environment that was built during the POC phase, which provides capabilities to capture events from any Gardener cluster and replay the events on a local kubernetes cluster with virtual CA. This helped us capture and understand the current CA's behavior, identify its shortcomings and compare the CA's scale-up plan against the scaling advice offered by our alternative system.
 * Provides a glimpse of the way forward from here.

 ## Motivation